-Number of completed enforcement inspections in seafood processing industry (Annual target of 20 seafood processor inspections)
+Number of completed enforcement inspections in seafood processing industry (Annual target of 15 seafood processor inspections).

-OIS, Alaska State Workers' Compensation Data and Alaska State Department of Labor and Workforce Development employment data
+OIS, Alaska State Workers' Compensation Data and Alaska State Department of Labor and Workforce Development employment data.

-- FY2009-20013 average seafood processing industry loss time injury illness rate was 4.98 per 100 employees - FY2017 target goal is 4.58 per 100 employees, a decrease of 0.4 from base per 100 employees (2% FY14 + 2% FY15 +2% FY16 + 2% FY17 + 2% FY18 = 10% decrease)
+- FY 2012-2016 average seafood processing industry lost time injury and illness rate was 4.3 per 100 employees. - FY 2020 target goal is 4.13 per 100 employees, a decrease of 4% or 0.17 from base per 100 employees.

-The target goal incorporates the 2% reduction required for each year of the FY14-18 AKOSH Strategic Plan resulting in a cumulative decrease of 0.5 per 100 employees for the 5-year period of the strategic plan.
+The target goal incorporates the 4% reduction required for each year of the FY 19-23 AKOSH Strategic Plan resulting in a cumulative decrease of 0.43 per 100 employees for the 5-year period of the strategic plan.

-Respond effectively to legal mandates, so Alaskan workers are provided protection under the AKOSH Act
+Respond effectively to legal mandates, so Alaskan workers are provided protection under the AKOSH Act.

-Initiate inspections of fatalities within one (1) working day and hospitalizations of one or more workers within seven (7) working days for 90% of occurrences to prevent further injuries or deaths
+Initiate inspections of fatalities and catastrophes within one (1) working day and other reportable incidents of two or less hospitalizations within seven (7) working days for 100% of occurrences to prevent further injuries or deaths.

-Initiate inspections of fatalities within one (1) working day and where one or more workers are hospitalized within seven (7) working days
+Initiate inspections of fatalities and incidents where three or more workers are hospitalized within one (1) working day and where one or more workers are hospitalized within seven (7) working days.

-90% of cases that meet the requirements
+100% of cases that meet the requirements

-90% within time limits
+100% within time limits (FY2017)